 Ringworm is typically an itchy condition, and certain species (M. canis) can be contagious to humans (zoonotic).
 Please seek veterinary attention if you see this symptom on your pet.

 Related article: Dog Ringworm Treatment Home Remedies [Easy Tips Inside!]

 Hair Loss Caused By Pressure Sores

-The constant friction and callus will cause the skin to lose the hair and bleed.
+The constant friction and callus will cause the skin to lose its hair and bleed.
 You will notice that Pressure sores are more common in older dogs.

 Hair Loss Caused By Genetics

 Sometimes genetics can also be a factor behind hair loss in dogs.
 For example, the American Hairless Terrier, Whippet, and Grey Hound are dogs that are prone to localized baldness, mainly on the back of the hind legs, armpits, around the ear bases, and very top of the head (temporalis region).

 Coat color genetics also can play a role in hair loss.
 The dilute coat colors (e.g. silver Labs, blue Dobermans, etc) have a genetic mutation in the D gene locus for hair growth and produce large clumps of pigment (melanin).
 These clumps can prematurely cause breakage of the hair shafts resulting in alopecia and a thin hair coat.

 When determining whether or not the loss of dog hair is normal, dog owners should look for some signs and symptoms that occur when there is a problem.

 If the hair loss is excessive, dog owners may get instructions from the vet to check the skin surface for any tell-tale signs of abnormal hair loss.
 Dry, scaly, or even dark grey skin is an indicator that the dog’s hair loss is not normal.